The Bispectrum of Intrinsic Alignments: II. Precision Comparison Against Dark Matter Simulations

 However, in modern surveys not only the positions of galaxies, but also their \textit{shapes} can be inferred (where reliable imaging is available).
 Correlations of shapes of galaxies are a rich source of cosmological information, both as tracers of weak gravitational lensing and through \textit{intrinsic alignment} (IA) (see e.g. \cite{troxel_ishak} for a review).
 Weak lensing affects the apparent orientations of galaxies due to light bending by the intervening matter distribution along the line of sight.
 By contrast, IA arises due to the correlation of shapes of galaxies with the local gravitational tidal field \cite{catelan_la,hirata_seljak}.
 Similarly to galaxy positions, the statistics of shapes of galaxies are thus also non-Gaussian.
 For that reason, improving our understanding of non-Gaussian statistics of shape fields is a natural avenue to achieve better modelling of LSS.

-The modelling of three-point statistics of weak gravitational lensing has been considered in numerous other works (see e.g. \cite{shear_3pt1,shear_3pt2,shear_3pt3,burger} for recent applications).
-However, the contribution of IA to the observed three-point signal has received less attention (though see \cite{pyne_3pt}) than the two-point IA signal, which has been extensively studied in e.g. \cite{kurita_ia,okumura_nl,taruya_rsd}.
+The modeling of higher-order statistics of weak gravitational lensing has been considered in numerous other works (see e.g. \cite{shear_3pt1,shear_3pt2,shear_3pt3,burger} for recent applications of three-point statistics, or \cite{howls1, howls2} for more general higher-order statistics).
+However, the contribution of IA to the observed three-point signal has received less attention (though see \cite{pyne_3pt,linke_lowz}) than the two-point IA signal, which has been extensively studied in e.g. \cite{kurita_ia,okumura_nl,taruya_rsd}.
 It is of note that this contribution may contain valuable information on interesting physical phenomena such as anisotropic local primordial non-Gaussianity \cite{akitsu_png,kurita_png}, in analogy to the galaxy bispectrum.